qjpcpu/sesh/README.md

 #### Configuration file

-You can put commonly used user and rsa file in `~/.seshrc`, which is a json file:
+You can put commonly used user and rsa file in `~/.seshrc`, which is a `ini` file:

-	{ "User":"jason","Keyfile":"/path/to/rsa"}
+    user = jason
+    keyfile = /path/to/rsa

 Sesh would use this file as preference, so you can input less: